-The governing legislation for SMSFs is the Superannuation Industry (Supervision) Act 1993, commonly referred to as the SIS Act.
-Here are some key rules you should be aware of.
+The governing legislation for SMSFs is the Superannuation Industry (Supervision) Act 1993 (Cth), commonly referred to as the SIS Act.

 A regulated SMSF must be maintained solely for either: